gabriel-ing/Quickstarts/ExternalPython/ExternalPythonQuickstart.md

 pip install "sqlalchemy-iris[intersystems]"
 ```

-This install the InterSystems specific SQLAlchemy driver, as well as the normal SQLAlchemy as a dependency.
+This install the InterSystems-specific SQLAlchemy driver, as well as the normal SQLAlchemy as a dependency.
 It is used as follows:

 ``` python
 from sqlalchemy import create_engine